dmytro/nagira/docs/CONFIGURATION.md

 ### Background parsing

-When on user request Nagira needs to parse `status.dat` file (when `:ttl` time passed) for large files there coulde be significant delay in sending data back to user.
+When on user request Nagira needs to parse `status.dat` file (when `:ttl` time passed) for large files there could be significant delay in sending data back to user.
 On average these delays will happen every `:min_parse_interval` seconds.

-If you want to prevent such delays reponding to user requests, it is possible to start background loading and parsing `status.dat` file on regular intervals in separate thread.
+If you want to prevent such delays responding to user requests, it is possible to start background loading and parsing `status.dat` file on regular intervals in separate thread.

 For this set value of `:start_background_parser` to `true` and `:ttl` to at least 1 sec (or more).